cyberschuur/dumpy/README.md

 cargo install --git https://github.com/cyberschuur/dumpy
 ```

-Installation from *crates.io* will become available after 0.4.0 is released.

 ## Suricata Configuration

 For Dumpy to be of much use you will need a tool to log PCAP files.
 Suricata